AJONPLLC/ajonp-content/blog/design-systems-with-web-components.md

 <my-component first="Stencil" last="'Don't call me a framework' JS"></my-component>
 ```

 This might seem like magic, well it is kinda magic!
-If you look closely at the `index.html` you will notice that there is a `script` being imported `<script src="/build/mycomponent.js"></script>` which provides the required javascript that
+If you look closely at the `index.html` you will notice that there is a `script` being imported `<script src="/build/mycomponent.js"></script>` which provides the required javascript that is used for your component.

 You can then run this project and see it in your browser.
 ```sh